Skip to main content

 2. Select the duplicated employee record, e.g., the Trustee.

-4. Once the Termination Reason of Death is selected, a window will appear as to the type of recipients.
-There will be three choices:
+4. A window will appear as to the type of recipients.
+Select either:

 • Trustee